Sounding Out

 Sounding Out recruits people we first met through Music in Prisons .
 Initially, Sounding Out focuses on creating new music as a band in a format familiar to participants from their previous experiences on our projects.

-Crucially, however, Sounding Out not only further develops participants’ musical skills, but also supports them to access additional training opportunities and paid work placements as co-facilitators and positive role models on our Making Tracks projects with young people at risk of offending in London.
+Crucially, however, Sounding Out not only further develops participants’ musical skills, but also supports them to access additional training opportunities and paid work placements as co-facilitator Support Musicians on our Making Tracks projects with young people experiencing challenging circumstances.

-These inter-linking community-based programmes are a new strategic development for us, taking expertise garnered through working in custody over many years out into the community, inspiring and supporting even more people to reach their full potential through music-making.
+These inter-linking community-based programmes allow us to take expertise garnered through working in custody over many years out into the community, inspiring and supporting even more people to reach their full potential through music-making.

 The transition from the prison regime to resettling in the community can be fraught.
 From difficulties in securing safe accommodation to finding employment, there are many challenges for newly released prisoners.
 Sounding Out is designed to bridge this gap by offering a positive period of engagement that helps participants overcome barriers, build resilience and take the next steps towards engaging in relevant training and securing employment – providing the tools to begin rebuilding their lives beyond the prison gates.